-The model produces two distinct domains, consistent with earlier remote sensing observations (Fig. 1) despite no external parameters varying with distance to the mountain-front, aside from a linearly decreasing subsidence rate and increasing overbank aggradation rate.
-Further, these two domains still emerge within the model even when these two parameters are held uniform.
-The two domains generated are consistent with earlier remote sensing observations (Fig. 1).
+change abruptly at a topographic break marking the end of the fan topography, with a shallower gradient in the distal domain.
+The model produces two distinct domains, consistent with earlier remote sensing observations (Fig. 1).
 The proximal domain is a zone of sediment distribution created by repeated avulsions; it has a steeper slope (Fig. 5) and the abandoned channels that create the topography are radially distributive (Fig. 6A).
-In this domain, frequent channel avulsion causes small lateral adjustments to river position, filling local topographic lows (Fig. 7A).
-Avulsion probability is highest at the apex because that is where sediment is introduced (Fig. 6B).
+In this domain, frequent channel avulsion causes small lateral adjustments to river position, filling topographic lows (Fig. 7A).
+Avulsion probability is highest at the apex because

+- 415 that is where sediment is introduced (Fig. 6B).
 In contrast, the distal domain is a zone with a dominantly tributive geometry; it has a shallower slope (Fig. 5) and is much more sparsely channelized (Fig. 6A).
 In this domain, the active channel switches between fewer, more-persistent channels (Fig. 6A; Fig. 7A).
 Flow becomes confined to these more-persistent channels because avulsions that occur upstream are quickly captured and routed into one of a finite number of pre-existing pathways (Fig. 7A).
-Distal abandoned channels that are occupied infrequently can partially or fully heal between revisitations, creating discontinuous alluvial ridges (Fig. 2; Fig. 6).
+Distal abandoned channels that are occupied infrequently can partially or fully heal between revisitations, creating - 420 discontinuous alluvial ridges (Fig. 2; Fig. 6).
 Avulsion probability rapidly decreases past the fan boundary (Fig. 6B).

-Past the fan boundary, and along-strike topographic relief is nearly flatalong strike topographic profiles become nearly flat

-(Fig. 5), and which this compares favorably to previous observations of megafans (Hartley et al., 2010a; Bernal et al., 2011).
+Past the fan boundary, along-strike topographic profiles become nearly flat (Fig. 5), and this compares favorably to previous observations of megafans (Hartley et al., 2010a; Bernal et al., 2011).